Friday, May 30, 2014

 Six in six years!

 We live on the windward side of Isla Mujeres, the east side – the salty side.
 A combination of humidity and salt blows into our house 24/7, 365 days a year.
 We thrive in this warm, moist environment, but the climate is hell on electronics.
-The previous computer lasted a grand total of seven months and we will hopefully get it repaired under warranty.
-The closest repair depot for a Samsung is Fort Worth Texas plus we are responsible for the cost of shipping there and back.
-There is also a repair depot in Mexico City, but we are having our challenges reaching them.
+The previous computer lasted a grand total of seven months, and hopefully, we can get it repaired under warranty.
+The closest repair depot for a Samsung is Fort Worth, Texas, plus we are responsible for the cost of shipping there and back.
+There is also a repair depot in Mexico City, but we are having our challenges reaching it.
 Lawrie is working on it, and he is persistent, very persistent.

-When we bought the Samsung seven months ago we decided that we should attempt to protect if from the salty winds.
+When we bought the Samsung seven months ago, we decided that we should attempt to protect it from the salty winds.
 We shut it down every night, tucking it away in a drawer.
-As it turns out the was the absolutely worst thing we could do, locking in the daytime accumulation of moisture.
-Another friend suggested that we leave our computer running 24/7 to dry it out, thereby possibly extending it's operational time.
+As it turns out, this was the absolutely worst thing we could do, locking in the daytime accumulation of moisture.
+Another friend suggested that we leave our computer running 24/7 to dry it out, thereby possibly extending its operational time.
 He said he has several televisions located in the open air at his bar.
 They are never shut off and have lasted for years.
 Okay, it's worth a try.
 Any bets on how long this computer lasts?

 English language & Spanish language keyboards